Most homes need between 20 and 70 pints per day, depending on square footage and starting humidity.

 This chart assumes:

-• Starting indoor humidity around 50–60% relative humidity
+- indoor humidity is starting around 50 to 60 percent relative humidity

-If your starting humidity is consistently above 60–65%, choose the higher end of the range.
+If your indoor humidity is consistently above 60 to 65 percent, lean toward the higher end of the range

 If you have not measured indoor humidity yet, measure relative humidity in your home before selecting equipment.